MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/analysis-mode.md

 ms.service: dynamics-365-business-central
 ms.search.form: '456, 457, 458, 459, 460, 461, 16, 22, 25, 26, 27, 31, 143, 144, 9300, 9301, 9303, 9304, 9305, 9306, 9307, 9309, 9310, 9311'
 ---
-# Analyse list page and query data using data analysis feature
+# <a name="analyze-list-page-and-query-data-using-data-analysis-feature"></a>Analyse list page and query data using data analysis feature

 > **APPLIES TO:** Public preview in Business Central 2023 release wave 1 and later for analysing list pages; Generally available in Business Central 2023 release wave 2 for analysing data from list pages and queries.